CatchTheTornado/triggered/README.md

 poetry run triggered run-trigger triggers/ai-ps.json
 ```

 The CLI loads the file, performs the AI check, and runs the associated action immediately, printing any logs to the console.

+## License

+MIT